rundeck/docs/en/manual/node-steps/sqlrunner.md

 ## Configuration

 * *SQL script path*: Path to the sql script
+* *SQL inline script*: Alternative to sql script path.
+* *Variables*: comma separated list of variables values too be used as Prepared Statement.
 * *JDBC Driver class name*: e.g. `com.mysql.jdbc.Driver`
 * *JDBC url*: full JDBC url to use for connections
 * *Database username* connection username
 * *Database password* connection password
 * *Auto commit flag*: if true, a `Connection::commit()` will be called after the script.

+## Usage of variables

+the variable text field can receive a comma separated list of variables values too be used as Prepared Statement, this is, replacing a `?` variable in the script.
+The list of variables  can be a list of values comma separated or using the format `type:value`.
+If you omit the type, it's going to be passed as generic object to the JDBC connector, this works only on some cases.

 ## Example Job XML